qingh2o/Readme-Generator-Node/README.md

-# Readme Generator
+# README Generator

   ![GitHub License](http://img.shields.io/badge/License-MIT-blue.svg)

   ## Description

-  This Readme Generator can quickly create a professional README for a new project.
+  This README Generator can quickly create a professional readme for your project by using user input from the command line.

   ## Table Of Contents